Jake Plummer

-Jason Steven "Jake" Plummer (born December 19, 1974) is an American former professional football player who was a quarterback for ten seasons in the National Football League (NFL).
-He was selected by the Arizona Cardinals in the second round of the 1997 NFL Draft, and spent his first six seasons with the Cardinals and the last four with the Denver Broncos.
-Plummer played college football at Arizona State University.
-Since retiring from the field, he made a career transition to mushroom farmer at MyCOLove Farm in Fort Lupton, Colorado.
-In addition, he launched UMBO, a functional mushroom supplement company alongside Former UFC Champion Rashad Evans.
+Jason Steven "Jake" Plummer (born December 19, 1974) is an American former professional football player who was a quarterback for 10 seasons in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+Plummer was selected by the Arizona Cardinals in the second round of the 1997 NFL draft, spending six seasons with the Cardinals and then four with the Denver Broncos.

+Since retiring from the field, he launched Umbo, a functional mushroom supplement company alongside former UFC Champion Rashad Evans.
+He subsequently founded MyCOLove Farm in Fort Lupton, Colorado, to better understand mushrooms and mycology.

-His nickname, "Jake The Snake", was given to him as a tribute to professional wrestler, Jake "the Snake" Roberts.
-Coincidentally, Roberts adopted his nickname as a tribute to his favorite NFL player, former Oakland Raiders quarterback Ken Stabler, who was nicknamed "Snake."
+His nickname, "Jake the Snake", has no connection to professional wrestler Jake "the Snake" Roberts.
+Coincidentally, Plummer and Roberts each adopted the nickname as a tribute to former Oakland Raiders quarterback Ken Stabler, who was nicknamed "Snake."

-Early years
+Early life

-Born in Boise, Idaho in 1974, Plummer and his two older brothers spent much of their youth at the family lumber mill and warehouse in Smiley Creek, a town of 50 in the Sawtooths.
-Plummer attended Pierce Park Elementary, Hillside Junior High, and graduated from Capital High School in 1993.
-He was a three-sport star in high school, playing baseball and basketball in addition to football.
-Plummer was selected all-state as both a quarterback and punter and passed for 6,097 yards and 68 touchdowns in his junior and senior years.
-Plummer originally wanted to play football at Stanford, but they only offered him a preferred walk-on offer; he instead accepted a full-ride from California until Hue Jackson, then a coach at Arizona State, heavily recruited Plummer and eventually successfully convinced him to recommit to the Sun Devils.
-Plummer also received scholarship offers from Boise State, Idaho, Montana, Oregon State, Washington State, and Wyoming.
+Plummer was born in Boise, Idaho; he and his two older brothers grew up in Smiley Creek.
+They were often at the family lumber mill and warehouse in the town of 50 in the Sawtooths (the mountains of the Sawtooth Range).

+In his youth, Plummer attended Pierce Park Elementary and Hillside Junior High.
+In third grade at Pierce Park, he started going by Jake after being asked by his teacher to use a different name because there were four other students named Jason.
+He graduated from Capital High School in 1993, where he was a three-sport star in high school, playing baseball and basketball in addition to football; he was also selected all-state as both a quarterback and punter and passed for 6,097 yards and 68 touchdowns in his junior and senior years.
+He originally wanted to play football at Stanford, but they only offered him a preferred walk-on offer; he instead accepted a full ride from California until Hue Jackson, then a coach at Arizona State, heavily recruited Plummer and eventually convinced him to recommit to the Sun Devils.
+He also received scholarship offers from Boise State, Idaho, Montana, Oregon State, Washington State, and Wyoming.